 The purpose of the Drake Curriculum is to provide students with a meaningful liberal education.
 Drake students will gain the breadth of knowledge and skills necessary to successfully function in a complex and rapidly changing world.
 The Drake Curriculum helps to prepare students for meaningful personal lives, professional accomplishments and responsible global citizenship.
 The Drake Curriculum consists of four components: a First Year Seminar, a set of Areas of Inquiry (AOI) requirements, an experiential learning requirement, and a Senior Capstone.
 Students are required to complete all four.
 An optional Honors Program Track is available as an alternative to the Areas of Inquiry requirements.
-Additional information can be found on the Drake Curriculum Web site: /dc.
+Additional information can be found on the Drake Curriculum web site.

 First Year Seminars: All Drake students entering directly from high school or transferring with fewer than 30 hours of college credit must complete a First Year Seminar during their first year of enrollment.
 First Year Seminars are student-centered learning experiences that involve critical thinking, both written and oral communication skills, and an introduction to information literacy.
 Through a topical focus, they foster understanding of methods of analysis and creativity.